vinegarhq/vinegarhq.github.io/src/Configuration/index.md

 [fflags]
 FFlagFoo = "bar"
 FFlagBar = true
+FFlagBaz = 123

 [env]
 variablefoo = "bar"
 ```

-It is important to clarify the usage of double quotes for the TOML parser to know which type
-to use, for variables specifically this wouldn't change much.
+**Note:** it is important to ensure double quotes wherever needed - this shows we are working with text (strings).

+## Configuration fields

+This section will explain what each field in the configuration file represents.

-`applyrco` will apply [RCO](https://github.com/L8X/Roblox-Client-Optimizer)'s FFlags to the
-Roblox Player automatically, if the user specifies FFlags it will simply be appended.
-RCO
-is a set of Roblox FFlags made to optimize Roblox Player's performance, for more information
-see the [README](https://github.com/L8X/Roblox-Client-Optimizer/blob/main/README.md) about it.
+-   `applyrco`: applies [RCO](https://github.com/L8X/Roblox-Client-Optimizer)'s FFlags to the Roblox Player automatically.
+If the user specifies FFlags it will simply be appended.
+RCO is a set of Roblox FFlags made to optimize Roblox Player's performance, for more information see the [README](https://github.com/L8X/Roblox-Client-Optimizer/blob/main/README.md) about it.

-`autorfpsu` will launch [rbxfpsunlocker](https://github.com/axstin/rbxfpsunlocker) automatically
-after the Roblox Player has launched.
-Please note that any configuration done to rbxfpsunlocker
-via the system tray will not be applied, as Vinegar sets its own rbxfpsunlocker configuration for
-a much faster startup.
+-   `autorfpsu`: launches [rbxfpsunlocker](https://github.com/axstin/rbxfpsunlocker) automatically after the Roblox Player has launched.
+Please note that any configuration done to rbxfpsunlocker via the system tray will not be applied, as Vinegar sets its own rbxfpsunlocker configuration for a much faster startup.

-`renderer` forces what the Roblox Player should use as its renderer.
-Note that the final performance
-will vary system to system.
-The possible values are:
+-   `renderer`: selects the rendering engine to be used by Roblox.
+The final performance will vary from system to system.
+Possible values:

-+ `"OpenGL"`
+    -   `"OpenGL"`
-+ `"D3D11FL10"`
+    -   `"D3D11FL10"`
-+ `"D3D11"`
+    -   `"D3D11"`
-+ `"Vulkan"`
+    -   `"Vulkan"`

-the OpenGL renderer may increase performance on some systems, while `Vulkan` does some of the same.
-`D3D11` should be used when DXVK has been installed, as DXVK will translate DirectX 11 (`D3D11`) calls to
+    DirectX (`"D3D11"`) should only be used when [DXVK](https://github.com/doitsujin/dxvk) has been installed.
+This might perform better than Roblox's Vulkan implementation on some systems.

-native Vulkan, while `Vulkan` is simply going to use Roblox's Vulkan renderer.
+-   `[fflags]`: used to set [Fast Flags](https://fflag.eryn.io/about) before launching Roblox.
+They can be set to `true`/`false`, numbers, or strings, depending on each one.

+-   `[env]`: used to set environment variables.
+These can only be strings.